 Just like a pilot can’t hop into a cockpit and take off just from watching some video games, a writer shouldn’t start writing a screenplay because they’ve watched a few movies.
-Like any craft, writing a screenplay takes time.
+Like any craft, screenwriting takes time.
 Writing a great screenplay takes time and effort.

 But also, just like a seasoned pilot has a checklist of tasks before take-off, even a seasoned screenwriter can always still make use of a checklist of sorts—things to satisfy when creating a new screenplay.

 To start your first screenplay, you need to have a minimum of knowledge about the craft.
 Learning the fundamentals of screenwriting is vital to writing a script that will get you noticed and, hopefully, get you paid.
 Among others, this means:

 - Creating your story in an outline or treatment first